 We used these boxes, wrapped around a lightweight wooden frame, to construct our booth.
 The sides, front, and top all come apart in separate sections for ease of storage and transport.
 And the whole thing does indeed come together, lickety split, in about two minutes.

 Every DJ booth needs a disco ball, right?
 But a Girl Scout Cookie DJ Booth needs a disco ball that looks like a COOKIE!
 We decided to make a giant mirrored Samoa.
 One styrofoam disc, a few hundred mirror tiles, and lots of hot glue later, this is what we ended up with.
 SO RAD!
-We used a real mirror ball motor that you can find online, along with several inexpensive DJ lights.
+We used a real mirror ball motor, along with several inexpensive DJ lights.

 The front of our booth is made of upcycled plexiglass, which we previously used in constructing our Pirate Ship DJ booth when my husband DJ’d the Monster Mash Halloween dance at the elementary school a couple of years ago.
 We throw nothing away, man.
 We scrubbed away the portholes and boards and repainted it with our troop number.
 The disco lights mounted inside the booth shined beautifully through the opaque material!